This is the multi-page printable view of this section. Click here to print.

 GS_PhantomCam

-Priority-based virtual camera management with blend profiles, multiple behavior types, and spatial influence fields.
+Priority-based virtual camera management — composable stage pipeline, channel-aware instancing, blend profiles, and spatial influence fields.

 For architecture details, component properties, and extending the system in C++, see the GS_PhantomCam API.